elaforge/karya/doc/ui.md

 The [skeleton display](derivation.md.html#derivation) has arrows from track to track.

-To the left of a the skeleton is an empty box that displays the [edit mode](#editmode), and below that is the [ruler](#ruler).
+To the left of a the skeleton is a blank gray box that displays the [edit mode](#editmode), and below that is the [ruler](#ruler).

 To the right of the ruler are vertical [tracks](#tracks), which is the bulk of the window.
 The tracks have [events](#events), each of which has a red line at its trigger point, a duration, and a bit of text.
+Some events (for instance, most events on control or pitch tracks) have a 0 duration, so they're just a red trigger line and a bit of text.
 Tracks and events are color coded based on their type.
 This doesn't have any semantic meaning, and is analogous to syntax highlighting.
 The tracks may also have any number of [selections](#selections).

 The bottom of the window has a status display, which displays some highly